Clindamycin

 COMMENTS

-• Clindamycin is one of the most common antimicrobials to cause C. difficile colitis, but many more patients get diarrhea (antibiotic-related) without C. difficile colitis.
+• Clindamycin is one of the most common antimicrobials that cause C. difficile colitis, but many more patients get diarrhea (antibiotic-related) without C. difficile colitis.

-• Prescribe with caution in individuals with history of C. difficile colitis.
+• Prescribe with caution in individuals with a history of C. difficile colitis.

-• Clindamycin is frequently added to beta-lactam antibiotics for severe infections caused by MRSA, S. pyogenes, C. perfringens to suppresses toxin production.
-Better outcomes were observed in retrospective case series when clindamycin was used in combination with beta-lactams than beta-lactam alone[8].
-Furthermore, experimental data suggest increases clearance when combination is used[7].
+• Clindamycin is frequently added to beta-lactam antibiotics for severe infections caused by MRSA, S. pyogenes, and C. perfringens to suppress toxin production.
+Better outcomes were observed in retrospective case series when clindamycin was combined with beta-lactam than beta-lactam alone[9].
+Furthermore, experimental data suggest increased clearance when a combination is used[8].

-• Clindamycin-primaquine is a good second-line regimen for PCP in patients who can not tolerate TMP/SMX.
+• Clindamycin-primaquine is an excellent second-line regimen for PCP in patients who can not tolerate TMP/SMX.

-• It is inferior to pyrimethamine/sulfadiazine for treatment to CNS toxoplasmosis but clindamycin/pyrimethamine can be considered as an alternative treatment regimen in sulfa allergic patients.
+• It is inferior to pyrimethamine/sulfadiazine for treating CNS toxoplasmosis, but clindamycin/pyrimethamine can be considered an alternative treatment regimen in sulfa-allergic patients.

-• Clindamycin is often used as an oral treatment option for CA-MRSA soft tissue infection.
+• Clindamycin is often an oral treatment option for MRSA soft tissue infection.

-• Four times a day dosing may limit patient adherence with oral regimen.
+• Four-times-a-day dosing may limit patient adherence to the oral regimen.

-• Osteomyelitis: In adult patients, it is often used as step-down oral therapy, but rarely used as IV therapy.
+• Osteomyelitis: In adult patients, it is often used as a step-down oral therapy but rarely as IV therapy.

-• Note: resistance rates described in dermatological literature for P. acnes are far higher than that described in isolates from sterile sites.
+• Note: resistance rates described in dermatological literature for C. acnes are far higher than those described in isolates from sterile sites.

 References

-Comment: Vagaries and nuances of anaerobic testing are well-discussed in this review, along with resistance mechanisms.
+Comment: Vagaries and nuances of anaerobic testing, along with resistance mechanisms, are well-discussed in this review.

 Comment: IDSA guideline recommendations for the use of clindamycin for the treatment of rhinosinusitis.